dvaneson/paging-lc/README.md

 relatively easy to understand, and that it will help to give some indication of what will ultimately be possible using Habit.

+Currently, only part of the week 4 lab has been implemented.
+A compilation error prevented further development.
+In its current state the program will compile and run, setting up a screen for the kernel and displaying various information.
+Uncommenting line 47 in `paging-lc/kernel/kernel.llc` will cause the compiler to throw a null pointer exception.

 ## Installation Notes:

 -   The code in this repository assumes that you have installed